redhat-developer/developers.redhat.com/README.md

 There are a number of short keys that can be used to run the tests on our various environments:

-1. Awestruct Dev: Run `bundle exec ./control.rb -e awestruct-dev --acceptance_test_target=dev`
-2. Drupal Dev: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=drupal_dev`
+1. Drupal Dev: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=drupal_dev`
-3. Staging: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=staging`
+2. Staging: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=staging`
-4. Production: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=production`

 _NOTE:_ - Never run the acceptance tests against production.
 This can interfere with site stats!
-We have a set of smoke tests that can be ran agaist production, for a quick sanity check of the site.
+We have a set of smoke tests that can be ran against production, for a quick sanity check of the site.
 Smoke tests can be executed by running the following:

     CUCUMBER_TAGS=@smoke bundle exec ./control.rb -e drupal-dev --acceptance_test_target=production

 When working locally, you may find it quicker to run the tests outside of docker.
 Providing you have your stack already running (if testing a local build).
 Execute the following:

     rake features HOST_TO_TEST=host_you_wish_to_test

 ## Drupal Configuration Changes